omairnasri/WebCatering/readme.txt

 This was a web catering application developed to be used by a private caterer.
-I web application assisted the catering business and allowed it to become a success.

 Template by: TemplateMonster.com
 Creator: Omair Nasri